markuta/add.re/index.md

 Simple really, it's three characters long and somewhat resembles address or addr as in the `ip addr` Linux command.

-#### What does the Server-Side feature?
+#### What will the Server-Side feature?
-Current plan is to build with Django Web Framework, Nginx web server, PostgreSQL and possibly Elasticsearch.
-All running on Debian 9.
+The plan is to build the stack with Django Web Framework, uWSGI, Nginx web server, PostgreSQL and possibly Elasticsearch.
+Running on Debian 9.